-- Close off the exhaust system to keep water from entering. - Remove loose dirt first with a soft jet of water. - Spray heavily soiled parts with a normal commercial motorcycle cleaner and then brush off with a soft brush.
+- Close off exhaust system to keep water from entering. - Remove loose dirt first with a soft jet of water. - Spray the heavily soiled parts with a normal commercial motorcycle cleaner and clean using a brush.

-Motorcycle cleaner (p.
-237)
+Motorcycle cleaner ( p.
+115)

 Use warm water containing normal motorcycle cleaner and a soft sponge.